In this FDA cybersecurity training webinar, you will learn how vulnerability testing and pentesting are done for your FDA 510k submission.

 FDA Cybersecurity Testing

 Today, the FDA released the new Final Cybersecurity Guidance.
-On Wednesday, September 27, 2023, @ 2 pm EDT, we are hosting a live webinar with a cybersecurity testing firm: Red Sentry.
+On Wednesday, September 27, 2023, @ 2 pm EDT, we hosted a live webinar with a cybersecurity testing firm, Red Sentry.
 Red Sentry provides automated vulnerability scanning services and manual pentest services for small companies.
 Usually, these services are extremely expensive and take months.
 Alex Thomas and Valentina Flores founded the company to provide cybersecurity testing services that are affordable for small companies and fast.
-Valentina is the CEO of the company, and she will be answering our live Q&A as well as presenting a short presentation on cybersecurity testing.
-Valentina is even providing examples of FDA cybersecurity testing for medical devices.
-If you would like to attend the live webinar, fill out the form below.
+Valentina is the CEO of the company, and she answered our live Q&A and gave a short presentation on cybersecurity testing.
+Valentina even provides examples of FDA cybersecurity testing for medical devices.
+If you want to watch the webinar, fill out the form below.

 When is the FDA cybersecurity training webinar scheduled?